element-hq/synapse/docs/admin_api/user_admin_api.md

 **Parameters**
 - `deactivated` - Optional flag to filter deactivated users.
 If `true`, only deactivated users are returned.
   If `false`, deactivated users are excluded from the query.
-When the flag is absent (the default), **both** active and deactivated users are included in the search results.
+When the flag is absent (the default), users are not filtered by deactivation status.

 ## Query current sessions for a user